top of page

 Since August 2020 I have not seen anyone need bigger than a 21mm flange*.
 If you have been told that you need a flange of 20/21mm or larger I would strongly recommend you double (or triple or even quadruple if needed) check using this information.
 Note that this is only if you are having issues.
 If your output is great and you are comfortable, then you don't need to 'fix something that isn't broken'.

-I no longer recommend measuring your nipples - I am finding that a lot of people are overestimating their sizing when basing it just on measuring.
-But if you do want to measure, make sure you measure your nipple when it is erect (do not pump first, just stimulate it slightly) and measure about 2-3mm from the base, ie where it meets the areola.
+I do not recommend measuring your nipples - I am finding that a lot of people are overestimating their sizing when basing it just on measuring.
+But if you do want to measure, make sure you measure your nipple when it is erect (do not pump first, just stimulate it slightly) and measure about 2-3mm from the base, ie where it meets the areola - but honestly, you shouldn't based your flange size on measuring alone.

 Signs that your flange is TOO BIG: